samadkhan6974/samadkhan6974/README.md

 ---

-### 🧠 About Me
+### About Me

-- 🎓 BTech Student (Computer Science)
+• BTech Student (Computer Science)
-- 🌱 Currently learning **Java, DSA & Web Development**
-- 💡 Interested in **Software Development & Problem Solving**
+• Aspiring Software Developer with a strong interest in Web Development and Java
+• Currently building skills in Full Stack Development and Data Structures
+• Passionate about problem-solving and writing efficient code
-- 🎯 Goal: Become a Software Engineer
+• Focused on becoming a skilled Software Engineer

 ---

-### 🚀 What I'm Doing
+### What I'm Doing

-- 🔨 Building small projects to improve skills
+• Building small full-stack projects to improve practical skills
-- 📚 Practicing DSA daily
+• Strengthening problem-solving using Java and DSA
-- 🌐 Exploring Web Development
+• Learning modern Web Development (Frontend and Backend)
+• Continuously improving coding skills and consistency

 ---